briansmith337/zulip/templates/zerver/help/import-from-slack.md

 # Import from Slack

-Starting with Zulip 1.8, Zulip supports importing data from Slack, including users, channels, messages, attachments, avatars, custom emoji, and emoji reactions.
+Starting with Axxess 1.8, Axxess supports importing data from Slack, including users, channels, messages, attachments, avatars, custom emoji, and emoji reactions.

 This tool has been used to import Slack workspaces with 10,000 members and millions of messages.
-If you're planning on doing an import much larger than that, or run into performance issues when importing, email us at support@zulipchat.com for help.
+If you're planning on doing an import much larger than that, or run into performance issues when importing, email us at support@axxess.one for help.

-**Note:** You can only import a Slack workspace as a new Zulip organization.
-In particular, you cannot use this tool to import from Slack into an existing Zulip organization.
+**Note:** You can only import a Slack workspace as a new Axxess organization.
+In particular, you cannot use this tool to import from Slack into an existing Axxess organization.

 ## Import from Slack